How to enter

 - Next steps and reflections: 350 words max

-If you are submitting a video entry, videos should be no longer than 3 minutes, and files should be no bigger than 300MB.
+If you are submitting a video entry, videos should be no longer than 5 minutes.